obsidian-tasks-group/obsidian-tasks/README.md

 - [ ] take out the trash 📅 2021-04-09
 ```

+**You can not put anything behind the due/done dates.
+Also not a global filter.
+Everything after the dates will be removed by Tasks.**

 ### Querying and listing tasks

 You can list tasks from your entire vault by querying them using a `tasks` code block.